Element84/filmdrop-aws-tf-modules/deploy.md

 Under the .common_variables/variables section, configure the variables:

-- PROJECT_NAME: change to the value chosen during Git Repository Setup
+- `PROJECT_NAME`: change to the value chosen during Git Repository Setup
-- AWS_DEFAULT_REGION and AWS_REGION: Terraform uses these settings to configure which region to deploy to.
+- `AWS_DEFAULT_REGION` and `AWS_REGION`: Terraform uses these settings to configure which region to deploy to.
 Change if deploying to a region other than us-west-2
-- FILMDROP_DEPLOY_ROLE_NAME: change if it is different than the default value of `appFilmDropDeployRole`
+- `FILMDROP_DEPLOY_ROLE_NAME`: change if it is different than the default value of `appFilmDropDeployRole`
-- STAC_SERVER_TAG: Update if there is a different version of stac-server that you wish to use
+- `STAC_SERVER_TAG`: Update if there is a different version of stac-server that you wish to use

 Under the .dev_variables/variables, configure the variables:

-- FILMDROP_TERRAFORM_RELEASE: the [filmdrop-aws-tf-modules](https://github.com/Element84/filmdrop-aws-tf-modules/releases)
+- `FILMDROP_TERRAFORM_RELEASE`: the [filmdrop-aws-tf-modules](https://github.com/Element84/filmdrop-aws-tf-modules/releases)
   version to use
-- ENVIRONMENT: The enviroment this is deploying to, e.g., Development, Staging, Production
+- `ENVIRONMENT`: The enviroment this is deploying to, e.g., Development, Staging, Production
-- STAGE: Same as the environment, but a shorter, lowercase version, e.g., dev, staging, prod
+- `STAGE`: Same as the environment, but a shorter, lowercase version, e.g., dev, staging, prod
-- AWS_ACCOUNT_ID: The AWS Account Id to deploy into
+- `AWS_ACCOUNT_ID`: The AWS Account Id to deploy into
-- AWS_ROLE_ARN: The IAM Role to deploy with, constructed dynamically from the AWS_ACCOUNT_ID and FILMDROP_DEPLOY_ROLE_NAME variables
+- `AWS_ROLE_ARN`: The IAM Role to deploy with, constructed dynamically from the `AWS_ACCOUNT_ID` and `FILMDROP_DEPLOY_ROLE_NAME` variables
-- TERRAFORM_STATEFILE: Name of statefile for this deploy, typically does not need to be changed
+- `TERRAFORM_STATEFILE`: Name of statefile for this deploy, typically does not need to be changed
-- CONSOLE_URL: The URL that the Console will be deployed as, to populate the GitLab CI deployment card.
+- `CONSOLE_URL`: The URL that the Console will be deployed as, to populate the GitLab CI deployment card.

 Comment out the jobs ending with `_prod` until you want to create and deploy a prod